 So you’re thinking of reopening your stores?

-This article was originally published in Inside Retail Australia with inputs from Toni Newell.
+This post was originally published on Inside Retail Australia.

 As social distancing rules are beginning to lift, some Australian businesses have already begun reopening their stores, while others are still weighing up the pros and cons.

 Accent Group (Hype DC, Platypus, The Athlete’s Foot), Brand Collective (Hush Puppies, Superdry, Shoes + Sox), Lovisa and The Daily Edited have recently opened some of their physical stores in some states, depending on their varying restrictions.

 When bricks-and-mortar shops first closed, their decisions largely depended on whether they could keep their staff and customers safe.
 At the time, some retailers did not have the right measures in place that aligned with social distancing, although reopened stores have since introduced new rules to keep everyone safe.

 Unfortunately in these unpredictable times, it seems that many retailers are yet to create a detailed operational strategy around reopening stores.
 According to a survey from McKinsey, 75 per cent of respondents had not yet developed specific criteria for reopening.

 Traditionally, bricks-and-mortar store networks are not agile, but in the current climate, the ability for businesses to think on their feet is key to success.

 “Retailers need to develop a strategic network plan which delivers an optimal physical network designed with maximum agility,” advises GapMaps CEO – Australia & New Zealand, Toni Newell.
 “We used to think of network plans in terms of five years.
 Now, we will need to think in shorter timeframes with increased flexibility.”

 GapMaps is a network strategy consultancy with expertise in planning store networks and location intelligence.
 The team offers a free introductory consultation for retailers to help guide their network strategy thinking and processes.